-Carlsberg Green Label, Carlsberg Chill, Carlsberg Light, Tuborg, Kronenbourg 1664, Kilkenny, Guinness, Tetley’s, Gorona Extra, Skol, Corona, Wind Flower Snow & Moon, Xixia, Wusu, Sinkiang, Lhasa, Dali, Huanghe, and Shancheng Beer and Chong Qing Beer, plus three non beer brands, Boostar, Jolly Shandy, and Jagermeister.
+Carlsberg Green Label, Carlsberg Chill, Carlsberg Light, Tuborg, Kronenbourg 1664, Kilkenny, Wind Flower Snow & Moon, Xixia, Wusu, Sinkiang, Lhasa, Dali, Huanghe, Guinness, Corona Extra, Corona, Shancheng Beer, Chong Qing Beer, plus three non beer brands, Boostar, Jolly Shandy, and Jagermeister.

 CEO Carlsberg China

 8/F, Tower E, Phase III, GT-Land Plaza,13 Zhu Jiang East Road,

 Tel: +86 20 2801 6300 Fax: +86 20 2801 6400

 E-mail: firstname.lastname@example.org (Communication China Administration)

 Direct line: +86 20 2801 6300

 - China is the world’s largest beer market in terms of production and consumption – around 33% higher than number two - the USA.

 - Lhasa Brewery is probably the highest altitude brewery in the Carlsberg Group at 3,700 metres above sea level